panoply/vscode-liquid/readme.md

 - `<!-- @prettify-ignore -->`
 - `{% comment %} @prettify-ignore {% endcomment %}`

-> **Warning**
+> **Warning**&nbsp;&nbsp;
 > Inline ignore made possible via Prettify are not yet fully operational.

 # Configuration

 The extension provides a couple of different ways for users to configure and control capabilities.
-The preferred method is to use a `.liquidrc` file, but you can also provide configuration via vscode workspace/global settings.
-In addition to these 2 the extension will also check for the existence of a `prettify` field in `package.json` files.
+The preferred method is to use a `.liquidrc` file but you can also provide configuration using vscode workspace/global settings.
+The extension will also check for the existence of a `prettify` field in `package.json` files.

 ### Using the workspace settings

-Setting configuration in user or workspace settings is made available on `liquid.*` property.
-Workspace settings are validated and will inform upon each configuration option in real-time.
-When a `.liquidrc` file is present in your projects root then that will run precedence over `format` options defined in workspace settings.
+Setting configuration using workspace settings is made available on `liquid.*` options.
+When a `.liquidrc` file is present in your projects root then that will run precedence over the `liquid.format.*` options defined in workspace/user settings, unless formatting is disabled, ie: the `liquid.format.enable` option is set to `false`.
+Workspace settings will describe and validate and each configuration option defined.

 Refer to [Workspace Settings](#workspace-settings) for defaults.

 ### Using the package.json prettify field

-In some situations users may prefer to defined options within a `package.json` file.
-The extension will check `package.json` files for a `prettify` field and use the defined beautification options provided.
-The `prettify` field only accepts format rules and will override workspace settings but if `liquidrc` file is present in your projects root then that will run precedence.
+In some situations users may prefer to define formatting options within a `package.json` file.
+The extension will check `package.json` files for a `prettify` field and use the beautification options provided (if defined).
+The `prettify` field only accepts format rules and will override vscode workspace/user settings unless a `.liquidrc` file is present.
+When a .liquidrc file is present in your projects root then that will run precedence over the `prettify` field.

 ### Using .liquidrc config file

 Including a `.liquidrc` file in the root of your projects workspace is the **recommended** configuration method.
-The `.liquidrc` file allows users to control beautification, validations and some editor specific options.
-All options available to workspace settings aside from `liquid.enable` and `liquid.format.enable` can be provided via the `.liquidrc` file.
+The `.liquidrc` file allows users to control beautification rules to be used by Prettify when formatting documents.
+You can only provide formatting configuration in the .liquidrc file, it does not accept vscode workspace/user settings.

-> **Note**
->
-> _The `.liquidrc` file will be an essential requirement in Liquify (the future release) and the point of control for the Liquify parser, Language Server and the multiple features it provides._
+_The `.liquidrc` file will be an essential requirement in Liquify (the future release) and the point of control for the Liquify parser, Language Server, Liquid specification and other features it provides._

 ### Supported Files